Quick reference guide

 Sweden has a mandatory and suspensory merger control regime, which means that transactions that meet the relevant criteria need to be notified to the competition authority and cleared before they can be completed.

 It is also necessary to consider EU merger control rules.
-Mergers involving companies active in several member states and reaching certain turnover thresholds are examined at European level by the European Commission.
+Mergers involving companies active in several EU member states and reaching certain turnover thresholds are examined at EU level by the European Commission.
 This allows companies trading in different EU member states to obtain clearance for their mergers in one go.
 For further information, see the more detailed section on "Antitrust/merger control".

 EU Foreign Subsidies Regulation

-As of 12 October 2023, the EU Foreign Subsidies Regulation (FSR) requires qualifying transactions, and bids in response to certain large public tenders in the EU, to be notified for upfront clearance by the European Commission where the companies involved have benefited from foreign financial contributions (a broad concept) that exceed certain (low) thresholds.
+As of 12 October 2023, the EU Foreign Subsidies Regulation (FSR) requires qualifying transactions and bids in response to certain large public tenders in the EU to be notified for upfront clearance by the European Commission where the companies involved have benefited from foreign financial contributions (a broad concept) that exceed certain (low) thresholds.
 Acquisitions of a target with annual revenues in the EU of at least EUR 500 million will trigger FSR deal notifications.
 Acquisitions of smaller targets will not, regardless of deal value.
 Outright mergers and large joint ventures will trigger a notification requirement if the EUR 500 million EU-wide revenue threshold is met by one of the merging parties or the joint venture.

 Other regulatory or government approvals

 In general, the sale of shares or assets of a Swedish company does not require other regulatory or government approvals.
-In some, fairly rare, cases, the company may require industry-specific regulatory or government approvals.
+In some fairly rare cases, the company may require industry-specific regulatory or government approvals.

 Share sale